gdonald/reversi-js/README.md

 ## reversi-js

-Reversi (or "Othello" if you like) written in Typescript using React.
+Reversi (Othello) written in Typescript using React.

 #### Install